PegasisForever/python_handouts/Variables.md

 b = a     #because a's value is 10, so this line is same as b = 10
 ```

+Tip: Don't understand `a = 10` as "variable a equals to 10", but "give value 10 to variable a".
+You will know why in the "Operators" handout.

 ## Test If it Works

 Now we already assigned a value to a variable, but how can we actually confirm it?
 Use `print()` function.
 Since we are not starting teaching function yet, the only thing you need to know is **put your variable name in the brackets, this function will show what’s in the variable in the shell**.